LoRyder1/LoRyder1.github.io/unit1_projects/Metoer.md

 # The community is extremely supportive

 Nothing attracts me more to a new framework or technology than an active and vibrant community.
 Meteor community is already one of its greatest assets.
 THere's a ton of helpful resources that have spawned from people's love the framework

+# It's optimized for developer happiness

+Every framework markets itself as a better and more enjoyable way to work.
+Meteor's attention to detail in holding true to its promise of optimizing for developer happiness
+  -  built-in LiveReload feature so you won't have to manually refresh your browser
+  - the freedom to structure your projects however you want.
+There are standards you can follow but no strict rules or conventions
+  - The sheer modularity of Meteor that allows you to mix-and-match different components in case one part of Meteor isn't to your liking.

+So While Meteor has its fair shar of 'magic' and conventions to make your life easier, you can still make choices based on your personal preferences.
+It's the best of both worlds.